necat101/Chronos-CLGCM/README.md

 ### 1\.
 Training

 Train a new model from scratch.
-This creates a new model directory at `--out-dir` containing the weights and tokenizer.
+This creates a new, self-contained model directory at `--out-dir`.

 ```bash
 python chronos.py train \